My Thoughts on Fate, Free Will, and Astrology

 There is another school of thought on astrology that supports the “causational” ideology of astrology.
 It is based on the idea that the planets, stars, and other celestial bodies in our solar system have an influence on our lives.
 These influences can cause events to happen at particular times.
 For example, if you were born when Mars was in a certain position in the sky, then you might be more aggressive than someone else who was born during another time when Mars wasn’t influencing them as much.
 What do you think?
 Is astrology correlational or causational?
 Are you in control of your life?
 Or are the stars controlling you?

-Houses, Planets, Signs
+Understanding Astrology: Houses, Planets, and Signs

 Astrologers believe that each person, birth, event, and even country, has a unique astrological chart, which is composed of twelve houses, planets, and signs.
 Houses correspond to a different area in our life, eg. the 4th house for home, family, roots, hidden, etc, planets add character to a particular house, eg. Moon in 4H adds an additional layer of “nurturing, security, and safety” and the sign in which the planet is in adds flavours that house, eg. Scorpio adds a depth, privacy and mystery to the said area of home.
 Each sign has its own personality traits and qualities that add to the layers of depth of planets in houses during a reading.